godatadriven/godatadriven-blog/content/installing-cloudera-on-azure-1.md

 Date: 2015-12-02 15:00
 Slug: installing-cloudera-on-azure-1
 Author: Tünde Alkemade, Alexander Bij, Walter van der Scheer
-Excerpt: Recently, GoDataDriven experimented with installing a Cloudera cluster on Microsoft Azure.
-In this article we provide some information about the use case, the design we implemented and some basic information about Microsoft Azure.
-We discuss how you can install Cloudera on Azure and what best practices we saw when installing a distributed system on Azure.
+Excerpt: In this article we provide some information about the use case, best-practices, the design we implemented and some basic information about Microsoft Azure.
 Template: article
 Latex: